 :: ParamList :: exec w1.GetBlogInfo @DomainName = '.com' , @Language = 'en-US' , @BusinessUnit = 'OP' , @BlogCategory = '__ALL__' , @BlogType = 'Research' , @BlogURL = 'water-flosser-vs-airfloss-inflammation-plaque-goyal-2017' , @Brand = '__ALL__' ,

-To determine the effectiveness of a water flosser in reducing clinical signs of inflammation as compared to an air floss.
+To determine the effectiveness of a Waterpik® Water Flosser in reducing clinical signs of inflammation as compared to an air floss.

-Seventy subjects were randomized equally into two groups in this 4-week, parallel clinical trial: manual tooth brushing and water flosser (WF, model WP-120, two prong plug) or manual tooth brushing and air floss (AF, Model HX8340, two prong plug).
-Inflammation was measured using bleeding on probing (BOP) and the Modified Gingival Index (MGI) at baseline, 2-weeks and 4-weeks.
-The Rustogi Modified Navy Plaque Index (RMNPI) scores were measured at baseline, 2-weeks and 4-weeks.
+Seventy subjects were randomized equally into two groups in this four week, parallel clinical trial: manual tooth brushing and water flosser (WF, model WP-120, two prong plug) or manual tooth brushing and air floss (AF, Model HX8340, two prong plug).
+Inflammation was measured using bleeding on probing (BOP) and the Modified Gingival Index (MGI) at baseline, two weeks, and four weeks.
+The Rustogi Modified Navy Plaque Index (RMNPI) scores were measured at baseline, two weeks, and four weeks.
 Both groups followed manufacturer instructions for use of interdental devices for one minute.
-The WF group used power setting 8 and the AF group used the 3 burst setting.
+The Waterpik® Water Flosser group used power setting eight and the Air Floss group used the three burst setting.

-This study demonstrates that a water flosser and manual toothbrush are superior to the air floss and manual toothbrush in the reduction of inflammation and dental plaque.
+This study demonstrates that a Waterpik® Water Flosser and manual toothbrush are superior to the air floss and manual toothbrush in the reduction of inflammation and dental plaque.